firoagni/ai-development-tutorials/ai_solution_building_guide.md

 [Here's a video where the author details a few strategies that we discussed above](https://www.youtube.com/watch?v=-uW5-TaVXu4)

-Also note that most modern AI coding assistants have caught on to these patterns and baked them directly into their tooling.
-For example, Codex CLI has `/init` to scaffold `AGENTS.md`, `/plan` to break down tasks, and `/compact` to summarize context.
-Claude Code has similar built-in workflows.
+It is worth noting that most modern AI coding assistants have caught on to these patterns and baked them directly into their tooling.
+For example, Codex CLI has `/init` command to scaffold `AGENTS.md`, `/plan` to break down tasks, and `/compact` to summarize context.
+Claude Code has similar built-in commands.

 ### References:
 - https://github.com/humanlayer/advanced-context-engineering-for-coding-agents/blob/main/ace-fca.md - [Video](https://youtu.be/IS_y40zY-hc)